 Why do people even make films?
 Why do people write books?
-Why does that smelly man round the corner from my office do crappy street art on the hoardings of the new Nobu hotel?
+Why does that smelly man round the corner from my office do crap street art on the hoardings of the new Nobu hotel?
 Why does anyone do anything?
-This is a question I'm sure millions will ask in light of the news that a Tetris movie now has enough funding for "a trilogy."
+This is a question I'm sure millions will ask in light of the news that a Tetris movie now has enough funding for "a trilogy".
 Tetris, the game you don't get.
-The game that was created in a fucking Soviet computer dungeon, with evil in every colored block.
-There is going to be a film of this boring ass game.
+The game that was created in a fucking Soviet computer dungeon, with evil in every coloured block.
+There is going to be a film of this boring game.

 Let's have a look at the current cast of characters:

 LONG BLUE BLOCK

 It was all 'falling into place' for Long Blue Block, rumoured to be played by Gerard Butler, before a freak accident ruined his career, and his life.
 A family man, Long Blue Block was always the star of the show, being saved for the end of the game so you could slot him on on the end and delete loads of blocks at once.
 But tragedy struck the dreamer from small town West Virginia when he and his wife, Yellow Backwards L-Shape Block, were involved in a car accident after attending the soirée of shady Tetris billionaire Vladimir Kasparov (Jason Statham), killing his college sweetheart and turning him to drink and drugs.
 Long Blue Block suspects foul play, but with the police in Kasparov's pocket, how will he find justice?

 The beguiling and charming Upside Down T-Shaped Purple Block was a down-and-out working girl trying to make ends meet.
 Played by Michelle Rodriguez, the plucky block rose through Kasparov's ranks to become his right-hand woman.
 She begins to develop feelings for Long Blue Block, however, and seeks out the same justice she was never afforded.
 Where will her loyalties lie – with the man who saved her from poverty, on the juddering blue block who has stolen her heart?